United States Preventive Services Task Force

-The United States Preventive Services Task Force (USPSTF) is "an independent panel of experts in primary care and prevention that systematically reviews the evidence of effectiveness and develops recommendations for clinical preventive services."
-The task force, a volunteer panel of primary care clinicians (including those from internal medicine, pediatrics, family medicine, obstetrics and gynecology, nursing, and psychology) with methodology experience including epidemiology, biostatistics, health services research, decision sciences, and health economics, is funded, staffed, and appointed by the U.S. Department of Health and Human Services' Agency for Healthcare Research and Quality.
+The United States Preventive Services Task Force (USPSTF) is "an independent group of national experts in prevention and evidence-based medicine that works to improve the health of all Americans by making evidence-based recommendations about clinical preventive services".
+The task force, a sixteen-member volunteer panel of primary care clinicians with methodology experience "including internal medicine, family medicine, pediatrics, behavioral health, obstetrics/gynecology, and nursing".
+Members typically serve for four-year terms and their recommendations were published in the Annals of Internal Medicine at one time, but now appear in JAMA.
+Members are appointed by the U.S. Department of Health and Human Services.

 Intent

-The USPSTF evaluates scientific evidence to determine whether medical screenings, counseling, and preventive medications work for adults and children who have no symptoms.
+The USPSTF evaluates scientific evidence regarding medical screenings, counseling, and preventive medications to make recommendations that inform medical care.
+Endorsements by the task force typically guide services covered by insurance.

 Methods

 The methods of evidence synthesis used by the Task Force have been described in detail.
 In 2007, their methods were revised.

 No weight given to cost-effectiveness

 The USPSTF explicitly does not consider cost as a factor in its recommendations, and it does not perform cost-effectiveness analyses.
 American health insurance groups are required to cover, at no charge to the patient, any service that the USPSTF recommends, regardless of how much it costs or how small the benefit is.